TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-5-Azure/Files_AppServices_CDN_DNS.md

         Is Platform as a Service (PaaS) that enables you to build and host web apps, mobile back ends, and RESTful APIs in the programming language of your choice without managing infrastructure.

+        The app service offers a range of plans to meet the needs of your app.
+Azure App Service runs web and API apps at scale and works seamlessly with other first or third party applications/integrations to meet the app solution requirements you envision.

+        To configure an App Service, start with an App Service subscription:

+    1. It is essentially the scope and scale of what your application will have available.
+        It determines how much storage space it has, how much CPU and memory, etc.
+    2. It's just like the billing model and feature set for the app services.
+    3. You can have multiple applications installed in the App Service Plan.
+    4. The App Service will run your application.
+    5. The web apps app service has deployment slots.
+This allows you to create a instance of your application, meaning you can have multiple versions of your website and switch between them when you deploy them.

     -   How does App Service fit / replace App Service in a classic setting?

         -  In the classic setting of deployment model, resource states, policies, and tags are all managed individually.
 If you need to delete resources, you do so individually.
 This quickly becomes a management challenge.